 Following the recommendation of the audit committee, we were appointed by the Board of Directors on 12 July 2021 to audit the financial statements for the year ended 31 December 2021 and subsequent financial periods.
-The period of total uninterrupted engagement is two years, covering the year ended 31 December 2021 and 2022.
+The period of total uninterrupted engagement is three years, covering the years ended 31 December 2021 to 31 December 2023.